DmitroC/CredentialDatabase/BreachCompilationDatabase/README.md

 create an index only scan for columns `email` and `password`
 <pre><code>
-CREATE index idx_pass_email on credentials."d"(email, password);
+CREATE index idx_pass_email on breachcompilation."d"(email, password);
 </code></pre>

 vacuum the table, so that the visibility map to be up-to-date
 <pre><code>
-VACUUM credentials."d";
+VACUUM breachcompilation."d";
 </code></pre>

 Delete a table completely
 <pre><code>
-drop table credentials."d" cascade
+drop table breachcompilation."d" cascade
 </code></pre>